What kinds of woodpeckers can you find in Washington?

-Pileated Woodpeckers are common in Washington in large, mature forests with lots of dead and fallen trees.
-They rely on rotting wood consisting of ants, wood-boring beetles, and termites to find food.
-Although they will supplement their diet with fruits and nuts.
+Pileated Woodpeckers are found in Washington in large, mature forests with many dead and fallen trees.
+They rely on rotting wood consisting of ants, wood-boring beetles, and termites to find food, although they will supplement their diet with fruits and nuts.
 And if you’re lucky, it’s possible to see them in your yard visiting suet feeders!

 These birds are quite vocal, and you should have no problem hearing one.
 Listen for a loud “cuk-cuk-cuk-cuk-cuk,” which rises and falls in pitch and volume.
 Just to warn you, Northern Flickers sound incredibly similar!